Strafing off Barber's Point: Aftermath

 The seven wounded were sent to Queens Hospital and put under armed guard.
 Arakaki said in his AP interview he and the other fishermen had been interrogated, accused of aiding Japanese submarines and being in possession of “enemy bullets”.
 In retrospect the strafing was believed to be in reprisal to the Attack in Pearl Harbor being that the fishing industry was ethnically dominated by Japanese-Americans.
-The report stated the sampans were “returning fire”.
-Despite these allegations the incident was an instance of mistaken identity when the planes incorrectly identified the sampans as Japanese naval vessels.
+The report stated the sampans were “returning fire.”
+Despite these allegations the incident was an instance of mistaken identification when the planes incorrectly identified the sampans as Japanese naval vessels.

 The six men killed in the incident were recorded as casualties from the attack on Pearl Harbor.

 On December 12, 1942, two other sampans off Kailua and Kohala coasts were strafed.